 2. Creative Applications

-Now let's put things into practice; as usual I've prepared something special for you, dear reader, to download for free at the end of the article 😉.
+Now let's put things into practice; as usual, I've prepared something special for you, dear reader, to download for free at the end of the article 😉.

 This is the rack I am using in the video and the one you will get:

 As you can see all 16 macros have been employed (thanks Ableton 11 for extending them!) and mapped to various devices in the chain.
-It all starts with a noise generator inside of Ableton's Analog stock substractive synthesizer and everything you'll do with it is just noise being processed!
+It all starts with a noise generator inside of Ableton's Analog stock subtractive synthesizer and everything you'll do with it is just noise being processed!

 What makes this rack special and why did I make those particular mappings?

 Automating the rates and amounts of these controls makes for more impactful and tensive transitions.
 But it doesn't stop here.
-Again, as mentioned earlier, noise is atonal and doesn't have a pitch, but by employing a resonant filter you can give it a tonal character, as high resonance in an analog modelled filter gives self-oscillation and generates a sinusoid at the cutoff point.
+Again, as mentioned earlier, noise is atonal and doesn't have a pitch, but by employing a resonant filter you can give it a tonal character, as high resonance in an analog-modeled filter gives self-oscillation and generates a sinusoid at the cutoff point.

-An other interesting thing to explore is playing with different rhythmic divisions on the various effects: check out the 'Liquid' preset for seeing this into action.
+Another interesting thing to explore is playing with different rhythmic divisions on the various effects: check out the 'Liquid' preset for seeing this into action.

-Also by pushing the rates to the fastest you start getting a 'buzzing' tone ideal for drones and tonal sounds with an internal 'unstable' quality.
+Also by pushing the rates to the fastest, you start getting a 'buzzing' tone ideal for drones and tonal sounds with an internal 'unstable' quality.

 Playing around with high resonance and sample rate reductions gives you that classic dubstep 'Yoi' sound too.
 There are indeed a lot of sonic results you can get just with this rack and I encourage you to experiment with unusual settings.